dgeb/json-api/format/index.md

 Note that these URLs represent the **relationship** and not the linked resource.

-A server **MUST** represent "to-one" relationships as an ID or a "to-one link document".
+A server **MUST** represent "to-one" relationships as singular resources.

-"To-many" relationships **MUST** be represented as an array of IDs, a single "to-many link document" or an array of "to-one link documents".
+"To-many" relationships **MUST** be represented as plural resources.

 ## Fetching Resources <a href="#fetching" id="fetching" class="headerlink">¶</a>